alexk99/the_router/bras/bras_howto_eng.md

 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management.md#vlan-per-subscriber".
 I am going to briefly describe them in the context of our test lab.

-Dynamic interfaces (dynamic vif) are created automatically by the_router in a response to user traffic comming to a router port.
-They can not be created by a user via rcli interface or by a command in a configuration file.
-In order the router to create a dynamic VIF it should be informed on which port number it should expect a user traffic that will trigger a dynamic vif creation.
+Dynamic interfaces (dynamic VIF) are created automatically by the_router in a response to user traffic coming to a router port.
+They cannot be created by a user via rcli interface or by a configuration file command.
+In order the router to create a dynamic VIF it should be informed on which port number it should expect a user traffic that will trigger a dynamic VIF creation.

 	port 0 mtu 1500 tpid 0x8100 state enabled flags dynamic_vif bond_slaves 1,2